-You can run the setup command in non-interactive mode to automate the installation process of a cloned directory proxy server using a script or to run the command directly from the command line.
-If there is a missing or incorrect argument, the setup tool fails and aborts the process
+You can run the setup command in non-interactive mode to automate the installation process using a script or to run the command directly from the command line.
+If there is a missing or incorrect argument, the setup tool fails and aborts the process.